Social Media Addiction Statistics

 There are dozens of social media apps vying for the attention of teenagers and adults alike.
 For many years, Facebook reigned champion, drawing the time and attention of billions of users every day.
 In fact, seven out of 10 Americans still admit to checking Facebook daily.

-However, as social media evolved and teens became more engaged, the most popular — and dangerous — apps changed.
+However, as social media evolved and teens became more engaged, the most popular—and dangerous—apps changed.

 In 2015, 71 percent of teens used Facebook.
-By 2023, only 33 percent of teens used Facebook.
+By 2024, only 32 percent of teens used Facebook.

-Depression and anxiety in children and teenagers began to rise
+3. Depression and anxiety in children and teenagers began to rise with the rollout of smartphones.

 Research confirms that the more the average young person uses social media, the more likely it becomes that they experience serious mental health issues such as: